renn0xtek9/Arithmos/README.md

 First, install [Miniconda] for your OS.
 Create virtual environment for Orange:

-    conda create python=3 --name orange3
+    conda create python=3 --name arithmos

 In your Anaconda Prompt add conda-forge to your channels:pip3

     conda config --add channels conda-forge

 This will enable access to the latest Orange release.
-Then install Orange3:
+Then install Arithmos:

-    conda install orange3
+    conda install arithmos

 [Miniconda]: https://docs.conda.io/en/latest/miniconda.html

 To install the add-ons, follow a similar recipe:

-    conda install orange3-<addon name>
+    conda install arithmos-<addon name>

 See specific add-on repositories for details.